onk3sh/BulkDealsSensex/README.md

   <https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.69/>

 - Added a copy of the application into the codebase as well.
-  - You can download the release version 2.0 from the file: v2.0.zip
+  - You can download the release version 2.0 zip file from the 'Release Build' folder

-### Known Issues
+## Known Issues

 One known issue is for the presence of the error message for timeout in the application dialog.
 This is thrown from the chromedriver.exe.
 Application is still running perfectly in the background.